Backlash over Minsk incident takes Belarus airline to the brink

 Belavia accrued significant debts as it built up its fleet of 30 planes, half of which are leased.

 At the end of last year Belavia reported total debt of about $400 million, including leasing obligations of more than $220 million.
-Part of those obligations are with Air Lease Corporation (ALC), having signed a contract in July 2018 for five Boeing 737 MAX jets.
+Part of those obligations are with Air Lease Corporation (ALC) (AL.N), having signed a contract in July 2018 for five Boeing 737 MAX jets.

 ALC was not immediately available for comment.